 "It’s the first song I’ve written that really feels like me - has my energy and love for life," Stevens said.
 "I’ve written many songs before, but this one I’m really excited about.
 I can’t wait for the world to hear it.
 I hope it brings people joy.”

-"Summer Love" is available on Spotify, Itunes, and most all services.
+"Summer Love" is available on Spotify, Itunes, and most all platforms.

-Soon, he will release “Starstruck,” “Brighter Day,” “Blind,” and “Bullet Wounds.”
+Soon, he will soon release his first album with songs like “Starstruck,” “Brighter Day,” “Blind,” and “Bullet Wounds.”
 The songs not only showcase his pop and R & B vocals but his considerable skill at songwriting, arrangements, and melodies.

 Taking to the road was Stevens' best decision.
 He listened to his inner calling and summoned his courage (and he knows his dad - his entire family - is his greatest support).
 Stevens now believes he is on the path to his best music yet.

-Nashville-based singer-songwriter Brendan Stevens recently released his first music single, “Summer Love,” which is now available for download on iTunes, Spotify, and other services.
-The pop music single is the first in a series of songs to be released over the next several months.
+Nashville-based singer-songwriter Brendan Stevens recently released his first music single, “Summer Love,” which is now available for download on iTunes, Spotify, and other platforms.
+The pop music single is the first in a series of songs to be released in an upcomingalbum.
 The songs are co-written and sung by Stevens.

 From a young age, Stevens studied music and singing: 10 years of piano lessons and 12 years of vocal lessons.
 He graduated from Swartz Creek High School in MI in 2017 where he was a solo artist and member of the Swartz Creek Madrigal choir, earning the “Most Outstanding Madrigal” award.
 He also conducted the Swartz Creek Junior Varsity Choir, was a member of the Swartz Creek Jazz Band, and sang as a Choir Fellow at First Presbyterian Church in Flint, MI.
 Stevens performed at various band and choir concerts and arts shows throughout his high school career.
 After graduation, he attended the prestigious University of Michigan-Flint Music Program where be became a Chorale and Chamber singer, performing at various concerts.
 He is a winner of the University of Michigan-Flint Fire Pit Talent Show, twice winner of the Swartz Creek American Idol contest, “1831 Reasons to Rock” second-place contest finalist, among other awards.
 Stevens also performed throughout the Flint area at bars, restaurants, festivals, talent shows, and churches.